 Caernarfon Castle is a brute of a fortress.
 Its pumped-up appearance is unashamedly muscle-bound and intimidating.
 Picking a fight with this massive structure would have been a daunting prospect.
 By throwing his weight around in stone, King Edward I created what is surely one of the most impressive of Wales’s castles.

-The message from its creator, Edward I to the locals was stark: “Don’t mess with me, boyo.
+The message from its creator to the locals was stark: “Don’t mess with me, boyo.
 I will crush you.”